rsethi21/sddVisualization/README.md

 - points representing center of damage extent
     - one unlabelled, unfiltered centers of DNA damage
     - labelled and/or filtered centers of DNA damage plotted (multiple images if multiple columns selected for labelling by user)
+- Nucleus border is applied to the graph if the nucleus is an ellipsoid shape; cube and cylinder shaped nucleus simulations will not generate the border and instead just plot the points
+	- any points that fall outside the nucleus border would mean that the damage hit the cell and missed the nucleus.
+This is only if the nucleus and cell size are different in the simulation
 - size of centers based upon the total number of damages (direct/indirect) if this information is present, otherwise a single size for all damage; this represent the extent of damage
 - saves images to the desired directory specified under the save argument; if none supplied uses current directory, if does not exist it will be created, if not empty it will warn you and ask you to clear the folder
 - temp.csv is created and can be ignored (helper file that helps the parser)